privacy-scaling-explorations/core-program/MODULE_3.md

 ### EC-Schnorr Signatures

-Schnorr signatures also can be extended to elliptic curve.
+Schnorr signatures can also be extended to elliptic curves.
 A key benefit is their linear structure, which allows for multi-signature aggregation.

 - [Introduction to Schnorr Signatures with Elichai Turkel](https://www.youtube.com/watch?v=XKatSGCZ-gE)
 - [What Is a Schnorr Signature? (by Chainlink)](https://blog.chain.link/schnorr-signature/)